ms/buildtogether.tech/delivery/index.md

 spamming people with discount coupons; instead, it means explaining the problem that the product will solve in ways that will reach the intended users.
-I have been more startups fail because of poor marketing than because of poor programming; it is also out of scope for this book, but <cite>Kuchner2011</cite>
+I have been more startups fail because of poor marketing than because of poor programming; it is also out of scope for this book, but <cite>Jackson2017</cite>
-is a good short introduction.
+is a good introduction.

 ## Version Numbers